 The cruise ship port of Zeebrugge is around 10 miles north of Bruges so walking into the city isn’t feasible.
 Your cruise line will often organise various tours to Bruges, Ghent or Brussels with transportation included.
 These organised tours can be a more expensive option, but they often come with the reassurance of guaranteeing to get you back to the ship before the sail away.

-If you’d like to visit Bruges by yourself from Zeebrugge, you can get there by bus, taxi or train.
+If you’d like to visit Bruges by yourself from Zeebrugge, you can get there by taxi, or take the bus or train from Blankenberge…

 Most cruise ships will offer passengers a free or cheap shuttle out of the port of Zeebrugge to Blankenberge, around ten minutes by coach west of Zeebrugge.
-Here you’ll be dropped off by a Church next to the train station and across the road from the bus terminals.
+Here you’ll be dropped off close to this Church (pictured below) which is near Blankenberge’s train station and across the road from the bus stops.

 Zeebrugge to Bruges by train (via Blankenberge)